dogmoneyswap/docs/src/products/smartsafe/README.md

 ## Utility Apps
-We also provide additional built-in utility apps that seek to make smartBCH easier to use for projects.
+We also provide additional built-in utility apps that seek to make DogeChain easier to use for projects.

-* CSV airdrops of ERC-20 tokens, NFTs, and BCH.
+* CSV airdrops of ERC-20 tokens, NFTs, and wDOGE.
 * Batched Transactions
 * WalletConnect